MagForceSeven/Starfire/StarfireAssets/README.md

 In addition to the dependencies on plugins from the Engine, Starfire Assets is also dependent on the Starfire Utilities plugin found in this repository.

-Currently this plugin requires the pull request found [here](https://github.com/EpicGames/UnrealEngine/pull/11604).
-I still need to make an option that gets around this, but really the engine change is the superior solution to the timing problem that is happening.
-Otherwise it is very difficult to ensure that all of the features can be known about and that we're tracking the proper state.

-It also requires the pull request found [here](https://github.com/EpicGames/UnrealEngine/pull/11952).
-Need to provide a way around this.
+Currently this plugin requires the pull request found [here](https://github.com/EpicGames/UnrealEngine/pull/11952), which adds a few utility functions the the GameFeaturesSubsystem (though it's only dependent on 1).
+I'd like to provide a way to build against vanilla engines or even source builds that aren't able to incorporate that PR.

 ## Components